 Enroll in Medicare: Original Part A & Part B

 For most people, turning 65 means you’re eligible for Original Medicare, Part A & Part B. This federal program provides hospital insurance and some medical insurance to older Americans and those under 65 with certain disabilities.

 If Medicare seems confusing to you, that's understandable.
 There are a lot of moving parts and new terminology.

 We are here to help!
 We have 50+ years combined experience with Medicare insurance coverage.

 Read on to learn more about how to enroll in Medicare.
 Better yet, give us a call!
 We can enroll you in Medicare Parts A and B, and we can help you choose a Medicare Supplements vs Medicare Advantage plans to help with medical expenses that aren't covered by Medicare Parts A and B.

 You don't have to figure this out by yourself!
 Get your questions answered.
 There is no cost to you.
 At Texas Medicare Advisors, we're here to simplify Medicare enrollment!

 You may automatically get Medicare Part A & Part B benefits if you're turning 65 and you are already getting retirement benefits from the Social Security Administration or the Railroad Retirement Board.
-If you're under 65, you can apply for Medicare Part A & Part B through Social Security or the Railroad Retirement Board at the same time that you apply for retirement benefits.
+If you're under 65, you can enroll in Medicare Part A & Part B through Social Security or the Railroad Retirement Board at the same time that you apply for retirement benefits.